openwall/john-packages/tests/readme.md

 this goal, our testing scheme builds and inspects the source code of John the Ripper
 using:

+> As Travis.org is gone, I'm planning to run continuous integration using Travis.com at a very low frequency, maybe once a year.

 - Microsoft Windows:
   - Windows Server 2012 R2 Datacenter (6.3.9600 N/A Build 9600);
   - Windows Server 2016 Datacenter (10.0.14393 N/A Build 14393);